By using this site, you agree to the Privacy Policy and Terms of Use.

 Instructions

 1. Heat olive oil in a medium saucepan over medium heat.
-Add mustard seeds and toast them until they pop, about 1 minute.
-This releases their nutty aroma.
+Add mustard seeds and toast until they pop, about 1 minute.

 2. Add the diced onion and minced garlic.
-Sauté until translucent and golden, roughly 5 minutes, stirring occasionally to prevent burning.
+Sauté until translucent and soft, about 5 minutes while stirring to avoid browning excessively.

-3. Stir in grated fresh ginger and ground cumin.
-Cook for 1 more minute to bloom the spices and create an aromatic base.
+3. Stir in grated ginger and ground cumin.
+Cook for 1 minute to bloom the spices and deepen the base aroma.

 4. Add chopped tomatoes, apple cider vinegar, and brown sugar.
-Bring the mixture to a gentle simmer then lower the heat.
+Bring to a gentle simmer, then lower the heat to maintain a steady bubble.

-6. Let the chutney simmer, stirring occasionally, until it thickens and the flavors meld-about 30 minutes.
-The texture should be chunky but not watery.
+6. Simmer the chutney for about 30 minutes, stirring occasionally, until it thickens to a chunky but not jammy consistency.

-7. Five minutes before removing from heat, gently fold in the chopped walnuts for a savory crunch that perfectly complements the sweet notes.
+7. Five minutes before finishing, fold in the chopped walnuts for texture contrast and to disrupt the glossy, sweet surface.

-9. Serve warm or chilled, garnished with fresh cilantro if desired.
+9. Serve warm or chilled, garnished with cilantro if desired.

 Tips for Success